jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

+> <b>How To Play guide that teaches players how to navigate Pipe World's esoterica of unique glyphs & sigils.</b>

 <i><b>The Legend of Alchemic “Apples” Appelli</b></i>

 When Apples’s first introduced me to the concept of <i>game jams</i> back in 2017, my mind was blown.
 Sure, I had been developing games for about sixteen years at that point in my life—but never in my wildest dreams was I thinking I could build an entire game in 72 hours!
 That was absolutely unimaginable to me.